tksuoran/erhe/Readme.md

 ### ERHE_AUDIO_LIBRARY

-Currently audio library is only used with some code (VR theremin) that is currently not functional.
+Currently, audio library is only used with some code (VR theremin) that is currently not functional.
 `miniaudio` can be enabled, but at the moment it is best to use `none`.

 ### ERHE_FONT_RASTERIZATION_LIBRARY

-Currently only `freetype` is supported.
+Currently, only `freetype` is supported.
 Disabling font rasterization library removes native text rendering in erhe.
 ImGui content is not affected.

 ### ERHE_TEXT_LAYOUT_LIBRARY

-Currently only `harfbuzz` is supported.
+Currently, only `harfbuzz` is supported.
 Freetype as text layout support is rotten but might be resurrected.

 Disabling font layout library removes native text rendering in erhe.
 ImGui content is not affected.